jenssegers/codeigniter-authentication-library/README.md

 ------------------

 This library was inspired by the following articles:

  - http://www.shinytype.com/php/persistent-login-protocol/
  - http://jaspan.com/improved_persistent_login_cookie_best_practice

-When a user logs in with remember me checked, a login cookie is created containing the user's identification and a personal key.
+When a user logs in with 'remember me' checked, a login cookie is created containing the user's identification and a personal key.
 Actually 2 keys are created, one for the user's cookie and one to store into the database.
 A user can only log in if both key pairs are present.

-When that user visits the site again and it presents the login cookie, the database version of the key is compared with the key stored in the cookie.
-If the relation between both keys are correct, the used key pair will be removed and a new key pair is generated for future use.
+When that user visits the site again, it presents the login cookie.
+The database version of the key is compared with the key stored in the cookie.
+If the relation between both keys is correct, the user is logged in, the used key pair will be removed and a new key pair is generated for future use.

 If on the other hand, the key pair is invalid, a possible cookie/key theft assumed.
 The user's active key will then immediately be removed for safety reasons.